GUIDELINES FOR COMPANIES USE OF THE TRUSTPILOT SERVICE

 1.3 The language in the review invitation must be neutral, unbiased and independent of whether the User is expected to have had a positive or negative experience with the Company.
 It must not include any attempts to (i) influence the User to review the Company in a positive or negative manner, (ii) attract specific types of Users, or (iii) otherwise artificially achieve an outcome desired by the Company.

-1.4 If the Company has offered an incentive to Users to write reviews, this information must be shown on their company profile page on Trustpilot.
-The Company must inform Trustpilot about the use of incentives by sending an email to email@example.com.
-Incentives include the Company offering Users a gift, reward, discount or advantage for writing a review about the Company on our Website.
+1.4 If the Company is offering or has offered an incentive to Users to write reviews, this information must be shown on their company profile page on Trustpilot.
+The Company must inform Trustpilot about the use of incentives by sending an email to firstname.lastname@example.org.
+Incentives include the Company offering Users a gift, reward, discount or advantage for writing a review about the Company or a product on our Website.
+Notwithstanding the foregoing, Companies may not offer an incentive to Users to write positive reviews or to remove negative reviews or in any other way offer incentives in a biased way (for example offering free shipping with the next purchase).

 The Company has the option of replying to reviews on Trustpilot.
 If the Company replies to reviews, the Company warrants in every context that the replies: